LIKP0/Octree/Abstract.md

 ### Why we do it?

-​	OPENCV is going to have its [3D module](https://github.com/opencv/opencv/wiki/OE-33.-3D-Module
+​	OpenCV is going to have its [3D module](https://github.com/opencv/opencv/wiki/OE-33.-3D-Module
 ) and we want to do some contributions.
 The task is meaningful because Octree is a basic structure used in many aspects and it is very powerful.
 It enables spatial partitioning, downsampling and search operations on the point data set.

 ### A brief introduction of Octree and related algorithms